viniciusgerevini/godot-clyde-dialogue/README.md

 The importer automatically imports `.clyde` files to be used with the interpreter.
 This improves performance, as the dialogue is parsed beforehand.

-Check [USAGE.md](./USAGE.md) for how to use the interpreter.
+Check the [documentation](https://thisisvini.com/clyde/en/latest/godot/index.html) for how to use the interpreter.

 You can find usage examples on [/addons/clyde/examples](./addons/clyde/examples)

-For more about how to write dialogues using Clyde, check [clyde/LANGUAGE.md](https://github.com/viniciusgerevini/clyde/blob/master/LANGUAGE.md)
+For more about how to write dialogues using Clyde, check the language [documentation](https://thisisvini.com/clyde/en/latest/language/).

 ## Instalation